-The mission of the Bureau of Radiological Health programs is to protect Iowans from excessive exposure to radiation.
+The mission of Radiological Health programs is to protect Iowans from excessive exposure to radiation.
 Each year, Iowans are exposed to an average of 300 millirem of natural radiation and 60 millirem of manmade radiation.
 The Bureau functions under legislative mandates found in the Iowa Code, Chapters 136B, C and D.

 Program activities include: